 If tent or backcountry camping in isolated areas, consider buying bear spray.
 It’s only for emergency situations and most people will never have to use it, but it can be reassuring to have.
 Carry it in a holster and be sure to learn how to use it properly first.

 Stay safe while camping this summer

-As we all know, summer 2020 is proving to be very different to any other.
-Camping is still possible but there are a few more considerations than usual.
-Here are some tips to help provide a safe camping experience this summer.
+Camping is still possible this summer but there are a few more considerations than usual.
+Here are some tips to help provide a safe camping experience.

 Suggested camping items include: hand sanitizer, hand soap, disinfectant wipes, disposable gloves, a wash basin, toilet paper, garbage bags, tissues and flip flops for shower use

 - Be sure to stock up on groceries close to home before leaving on your camping trip